josephruocco/josephruocco.github.io/bookstoliveby.md

 26. The “Great” Works of Dostoevsky - Crime & Punishment, The Brothers Karamazov, Notes from the Underground, The Devils, and The Idiot.

 Health Books:
-1. The 4-Hour Body.
+1. The 4-Hour Body
-2.The New Evolution Diet by Art De Vany
+2. The New Evolution Diet by Art De Vany
-3.The Paleo Solution by Robb Wolf
+3. The Paleo Solution by Robb Wolf
-4.Power Endurance Speed by Brian Mackenzie
+4. Power Endurance Speed by Brian Mackenzie
 5. The Simple and Sinister Method by Pavel Tsatsouline
 6. Becoming A Supple Leopard by Kelly Starett
    Related: Kelly Starrett's Creative Live Course